 5.1.7 Change engine oil.
-Service Interval: See Engine Owner's Manual

 NOTE: Change oil after first five (5) hours of operation.
-Follow engine manufacturers recommendations for future oil changes.
+Follow engine manufacturer's recommendations for future oil changes.

 - a) Disengage blade clutch. - b) Stop engine and wait for all moving parts to stop.
-Remove ignition key or spark plug wire(s). - c) Drain oil while engine is warm from operation. - d) Remove the oil drain plug from the right hand side of the engine.
-(For electric start units, the oil drain plug is located on the left hand side of the engine).
-Allow oil to drain, then replace drain plug. - e) Replace the oil filter as per Engine Owner's Manual.
-Clean around oil filter and unscrew filter to remove.

-Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
-Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 2/3 to 3/4 turn.

-- f) Clean around oil fill cap and remove cap.
+Remove ignition key or spark plug wire(s). - c) Drain oil while engine is warm from operation. - d) Oil drain valve is located on left hand side of engine.
+Place pan under machine to catch oil and open valve with 10mm wrench.
+Allow oil to drain then close valve. - e) Replace the oil filter as per Engine Owner's Manual.
+Clean around oil filter and unscrew filter to remove. - Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
+Turn filter clockwise until rubber seal contacts the filter adapter, then tighten filter an additional 2/3 to 3/4 turn. - f) Clean around oil fill cap and remove cap.
 Fill to the specified capacity and replace cap.
 Use oil as specified in Engine Owners Manual.
 Do not overfill. - g) Start the engine and check for leaks.
 Stop engine and recheck oil levels.